krishnabhargav/krishnabhargav.github.com/_posts/2014-06-15-Scala-Json-REST-Example.md

 	- Then while you are in the project folder, run "sbt eclipse"
 	- Note that anytime you change the build.sbt, you should run "sbt eclipse" again and refresh the project in Eclipse

 Our goal here is to make a call to the Google Places service to find some locations around a specific location & that matches a keyword.
 I am only going to list here the parameters that I know are needed for this call to work.
 For other details, refer to the Places API documentation.
-The parameters required are:

 - key : the api key
 - location : lat,long
 - radius : search radius in meters